 10 Cereal Boxes That Are Worth More Than You Might Think

 How much would someone pay for an unopened 60-year-old box of cereal?
 Turns out that certain collectors will shell out a ton of cash for the boxed breakfast staple.
-People have been collecting the thick paper containers that hold all manner of bran flakes and toasted oats for almost as long as cereals have been around.
+People have been collecting the thick paper containers that hold all manner of bran flakes and toasted oats for almost as long as cereal has been around.
 Typically, though, it's not really about what's inside those rectangular packages.
-It's about what — or more precisely who — is emblazoned on the front of the box.
+It's about what or, more precisely, who is emblazoned on the front of the box.

-Pop stars, sports legends and cartoon characters that grace everything from Wheaties to cereals that have fallen out of favor — ever heard of Nabisco Rice Honeys? — tend to fetch the highest prices from collectors.
-History and auction records show some of the sky-high price tags people have paid for the ubiquitous cereal box – some empty, some never opened, and at least one that never actually made it to a kitchen table to be consumed by a hungry family.
-If you or someone you know tends to hold on to little pieces of Americana, you may be genuinely shocked by how much some of these cereal boxes are worth today.
+Pop stars, sports legends, and even cartoon characters that have graced everything from Wheaties boxes to long-forgotten cereals (ever heard of Nabisco Rice Honeys?) tend to fetch the highest prices from collectors.
+History and auction records show some of the sky-high price tags people have paid for cereal boxes — some empty, some never opened, some that never actually made it to a kitchen table.
+If you or someone you know tends to hold on to Americana collectibles, you may be genuinely shocked by just how much some of these cereal boxes are worth today.

 1930s Lou Gehrig Wheaties box sold for $7,680

-With an estimate of $1,000 to $2,000 before bidding started, a 1934-35 era Lou Gehrig Wheaties box up for auction in 2019 far exceeded expectations when it sold for $7,680.
-It took just nine bids to ramp up the price from an opening offer of $2,250 on that day six years ago, according to Julien's Auctions, where it sold.
+With an estimate of $1,000 to $2,000 before bidding started, a 1934-35 era Lou Gehrig Wheaties box, that went up for auction in 2019, far exceeded expectations when it sold for $7,680.
+It took just nine bids to ramp up the price from an opening offer of $2,250, according to Julien's Auctions.
 For those who may not know, Gehrig was a famous baseball player who spent his entire professional career playing first base for the New York Yankees.
-He also happened to be the first athlete to grace the cover of a Wheaties cereal box, which could also be why collectors were so eager to shell out some serious cash for the rare item.
+He also happened to be the first athlete to grace the cover of a Wheaties cereal box, which could also be why collectors were so eager to shell out serious cash for the rare item.

 The box that sold at auction featured a bold orange background with a profile image of the sports star in a batting stance, feet firmly planted.
 Gehrig's signature is found in white near the bottom left-hand corner of the image.
 Those who don't have more than $7K on hand for a similar cereal box can take heart.
 There are plenty of replicas of the vintage Wheaties box up for grabs on auction sites.
-Etsy recently had one such copy for sale at just under $104.
+A listing on Etsy has one such copy for sale at just over $100.

 Mr. T cereal box sold for $550

-After appearing as the bad guy in the Sylvester Stallone film Rocky III, per IMDB, and before he was Hulk Hogan's tag team partner for Wrestlemania, the entertainer Mr. T was featured in a popular TV action series called The A Team and a Saturday morning cartoon (from 1983-1985) that likely helped land him on the cover of a cereal box as the plucky cartoon version of himself.
-Flash forward four decades and one of those empty containers that someone tucked away for safe keeping sold at auction for $550 in 2024, according to Heritage Auctions.
+After appearing as the bad guy in the Sylvester Stallone film Rocky III, per IMDB, but before he was Hulk Hogan's tag team partner for Wrestlemania, the entertainer Mr. T was featured in a popular TV action series called The A Team, as well as in his own self-titled cartoon.
+This likely helped land him on the cover of a cereal box as the plucky cartoon version of himself.
+Flash forward and one of these boxes sold at auction for $550 in 2024, according to Heritage Auctions.

-A description from the auction house reported the circa 1984 box was the original cardboard package without the crispy sweet corn and oats cereal.
-The breakfast food named for the actor who also used the stage moniker B.A.
-Baracus was manufactured by Quaker Oats, and simply called Mr. T. While not in perfect condition, the box showed crease marks, plus corner wear and some staining on the back, according to Heritage Auctions.
-The cereal box came from Mr. T.'s personal collection, and was shipped to the seller with a certificate of authenticity from Heritage Auctions.
+A description from the auction house reported that the circa 1984 box was the original cardboard package without the crispy sweet corn and oats cereal inside.
+Keep in mind that this selling price was despite the fact that the box was not in perfect condition — the box showed crease marks, plus corner wear, and some staining on the back.
+However, the cereal box did come from Mr. T.'s personal collection and the buyer did receive a certificate of authenticity from Heritage Auctions.

 Tony Hawk Frosted Flakes box sold for $512